LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 * If you see the green check (:octicons-check-circle-fill-16:{: .passed })  continue to the next section
 * If you see the red `X` (:octicons-x-circle-fill-16:{: .failed }):
-    * [Examine the Error](gh-errors.md#examine-the-error) tells how to view the file needed to diagnose your problem.
+    * [Examine the Error](gh-errors.md#examine-the-error) tells how to view the file needed to diagnose your problem
     * [Action: Add Identifiers Errors](gh-errors.md#action-add-identifiers-errors) tells you what to search for in the file
     * Resolve the error and repeat the Action: [Add Identifiers](#add-identifiers)